erikaduan/r_tips/README.md

 <img src="https://github.com/erikaduan/R-tips/blob/master/02_figures/R-milestones.jpg" width="600"></center>
 </p>

-Many kudos to [Dr Chuanxin Liu](https://github.com/codetrainee), my former PhD student, current data science colleague and occasional code editor, for teaching me how to learn to code in R in my past life as an immunologist.
+Many kudos to [Dr Chuanxin Liu](https://github.com/codetrainee), my former PhD student and occasional code editor, for teaching me how to learn to code in R in my past life as an immunologist.

 # List of R tips